dooley1001/voice-javascript-sdk-quickstart-node/README.md

 # Twilio Voice JavaScript SDK Quickstart for Node.js

+## Disclaimer

+This REPO is not maintained by Twilio.
+Though created by a member of Twilio staff, if you have an issue with this repo, please log an issue/pull request directly.
+Twilio Support will NOT be able to assist with this repo directly.

 ![](https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-node/workflows/Node.js/badge.svg)

 > This template is part of Twilio CodeExchange.
 If you encounter any issues with this code, please open an issue at [github.com/twilio-labs/code-exchange/issues](https://github.com/twilio-labs/code-exchange/issues).